SOSTAC ® marketing planning model guide

 • Control – did we get there?

-I think SOSTAC® has become popular since it’s simple, easy to remember and covers all the main issues which you need in a marketing plan or business plan
+I think SOSTAC® has become popular since it's simple, easy to remember, and covers all the main issues that you need in a marketing plan or business plan.
+When you apply SOSTAC® and the RACE Growth System together, you can assess your marketing plan and create a data-driven strategy that is both deeply customer-centric and easy to action.

-Ask yourself critically about the activities you personally and your organisation are good at.
+Ask yourself critically about the activities you personally, and your organization, are good at.
 Maybe you spend too much or too little time reviewing the situation.
-Perhaps you’re not so good at setting SMART objectives, or developing strategies to support them or the control stage of assessing how effective your strategies and tactics are and adjusting them?
+Perhaps you're not so good at setting SMART objectives, or developing strategies to support them, or the control stage of assessing how effective your strategies and tactics are and adjusting them?

 So as a rule of thumb, this is how your balance of content could look: